TheDeveloper/http-aws-es/README.md

 });
 ```

-### With credentials from ECS container or EC2 instance profile
+### With asynchronous or refreshing credentials from AWS

+When reading AWS credentials from an IAM role or an EC2/ECS profile, the credentials
+will be retrieved and refreshed automatically.
+In this case you'll need to use the
+bundled `AmazonTransport` transport which will call AWS.Config.getCredentials()
+before each ElasticSearch request to ensure that the latest credentials are used.

 ```javascript
 const { Client } = require('@elastic/elasticsearch');